Evan Kohlmann

-Evan F. Kohlmann (born 1979) is an American terrorism consultant who has worked for the FBI and other governmental organizations.
+Evan F. Kohlmann (born 1979) is an American cyberintelligence professional who is the founder and chief executive officer of Cloudburst Technologies.
+Before founding the company, he worked as a terrorism consultant for the FBI, DOJ, SO15, and other government agencies.

 He is a contributor to the Counterterrorism Blog, a senior investigator with The Nine Eleven Finding Answers Foundation, and a terrorism analyst for NBC News.

 In his manifesto Anders Behring Breivik copied 25 pages verbatim from an ideological text by Evan Kohlmann and published by an institute led by Magnus Ranstorp.

 Early life and education

 In the profile for the Penn Law Journal, Kohlmann said he spent summers in France while growing up, because his father studied there.
 Kohlmann graduated from Pine Crest School in Fort Lauderdale, Florida.

 He attended the Georgetown University Edmund A. Walsh School of Foreign Service, where he studied under Mamoun Fandy.
 Fandy's mentorship sparked his interest in Middle East politics.
 "When [Fandy] lived in Egypt, he passed by the number two guy in al-Qaeda there every day.
 He really knew his subject."

 Kohlmann entered the University of Pennsylvania Law School in the fall of 2001, a few weeks before al-Qaeda's attacks on the U.S. on September 11, 2001.